 Best Android Auto head unit 2024: upgrade your in-car entertainment

-Bring your ICE up to date with the best Android Auto-compatible head units for older vehicles
+Bring your ICE bang up to date with the best Android Auto-compatible head units for older vehicles

-As such, and much like the best sat navs and best dash cams, Android Auto units can be retrofitted into cars almost effortlessly.
-Even those ancient vehicles with a thin sliver of a stereo system can now be finished with a large touchscreen that connects with an Android phone to offer hands-free Google Assistant interactivity, navigation and on-the-fly entertainment.
+Similarly to the best sat navs and best dash cams, Android Auto units can be retrofitted into cars with little fuss or fabrication.
+Even those ancient vehicles with a thin sliver of a stereo system can now be finished with phone-friendly tech and a large, easy-to-read screen.

 Best Android Auto head units to buy right now